The best smartwatches you can swim with featuring at least 50-meter (5 ATM) water resistance…

-Waterproof smartwatches are still mostly niche products, but that is starting to change with the introduction of more smartwatches that are water-resistant to 50-meters and beyond.
-Most smartwatches have an Ingress Protection rating of IP68.
+Waterproof smartwatches are still mostly niche products, but that is starting to change with the introduction of more models that are water-resistant to 50-meters and beyond.
+Most mainstream smartwatches have an Ingress Protection rating of IP68.
 These smartwatches have been tested to survive submersion in shallow water for a short period of time and are not intended to be used for swimming or water sports.
 Although they are water-resistant, you should try to avoid regularly exposing them to water, and you should definitely not swim with them.
-IP68-rated watches are designed to withstand accidental water exposure and the occasional dunking but are not intended for regular wear underwater or for water-based activities.
+IP68-rated watches are designed to withstand accidental water exposure and the occasional dunking but they are not intended for regular wear underwater or for water-based activities.
 If you plan to expose your smartwatch to water regularly or want to swim with it, see the models below with better water protection.

-“Waterproof” is used as a descriptive marketing term when it comes to electronics and should not be taken literally (as increasing depth, pressure, and time will eventually overcome most waterproof devices).
+Note: “Waterproof” is used as a descriptive marketing term when it comes to electronics and should not be taken literally (as increasing depth, pressure, and time will eventually overcome most waterproof devices).
 “Water-resistant” is the more accurate term and commonly used when referring to traditional watches.
 This list focuses on smartwatches that are at least water-resistant to 50 meters.
 A 50-meter (or 5 ATM) water resistance rating is suitable for swimming.
-For activities like surfing or diving, a watch with 100-meter water-resistance is recommended.
+For activities like surfing or shallow water diving, a watch with 100-meter water-resistance is recommended.
 Those with active lifestyles who want the best water-resistance currently available should look into the following smartwatch models for 2018.